Our Complete Guide to Christchurch

 Akaroa (Pictured): This is New Zealand’s first and only French settlement and despite the local attractions being uniquely Kiwi, there is much that feels utterly French in the area including the street names!
 There’s even a three-day French Festival and a strong affection for local cheeses.
 Try Barry’s Bay cheese on your way.
 But it’s the great outdoors that’s the real drawcard, with visitors able to see and sometimes swim with Hector’s Dolphins, the smallest dolphin in the world.
 For something entirely different, try the stand-up paddle boarding tours in the dark.

 Waipara Valley Vineyards: The gorgeous vistas of the Waipara Valley are a reason to visit this region in itself, but for wine lovers, this cluster of vineyards is paradise.
-Just under an hour from Christchurch, this area is best known for its rich, deep pinot noir and Riesling, but look out for other varietals making a splash on the world scene.
+Just under an hour from Christchurch, this area is best known for its rich, deep Pinot Noir and Riesling, but look out for other varietals making a splash on the world scene.
 There are 31 wineries, 4 winery restaurants and 10 cellar doors that rival the best of what Hawkes Bay and Europe have to offer.
 One of the first to create a full visitor experience is Pegasus Bay Vineyard.
 If you make it there make sure to try Aria if you can, a Riesling so opulent you almost need a knife and fork to drink it.

 If you’d rather stay on land, there are spectacular mountain bike trails, horse treks and even guided quad bike tours to see the harbour from a different angle.

-Christchurch’s alpine surrounds
+Christchurch’s alpine surroundings.

-Christchurch and its surrounds have the incredible advantage of being flanked by the ocean on one side and a spectacular range of mountains on the other.
+Christchurch and its surroundings have the incredible advantage of being flanked by the ocean on one side and a spectacular range of mountains on the other.
 During the winter months, the area gets a good dusting of snow in many quarters, not just the snowfields.
 Remember, if you’re heading up towards the mountains, make sure you book snow chains with your rental vehicle.

 Hanmer Springs (Pictured): For a longer day trip, Hanmer has relaxation and adventure for all ages.
 Just under a two-hour drive from Christchurch, the thermal springs are legendary and arriving via the Lewis pass provides jaw-dropping vistas for selfies and updating your Instagram feed.
 After a day’s skiing, many of the springs tucked under the craggy mountain ranges promise the spectacle of snowflakes falling on your shoulders while soaking in the heat.
 But it’s also a great place to enjoy in the summer months with white water rafting and waterslides.

 Arthur’s Pass: This National Park owes its fame to its incredible vistas.
-The village has a myriad of accommodation options and is the starting point for its many walks.
+The village has a great range of accommodation options and is the starting point for its many walks.
 From easy strolls like the Millennium Walk, the longer Devils Punchbowl and Otira Viaduct lookout to expert-only tracks on the Avalanche Peak route.
 And if you prefer two wheels, the Poulter Valley track is a must for seasoned mountain bikers.

 Skiing near Christchurch